 - "/" Small Root partition

 - this will contain everything not in another partition /bin, /sbin, /usr etc.

 - A swap partition for virtual memory

+- /var

-- /var for "variable" files, such as logs, mail spools, etc.
+- For "variable" files, such as logs, mail spools, etc.

 - /tmp

 - Where temporary files are located

 - /usr

 - /usr/home contains user directories.
 This is the largest partition created.
+In Linux this is just /home.